charlescol/schema-manager/how-to/overview.md

 ### Manager

-The Manager will then use the array from the topological sorting output, along with the `namespaceMap` and `dependenciesPartitionedMap` from the Parser output, to publish the schemas
+The Manager will then use the array from the topological sorting output, along with the `dependenciesNameMap` and `dependenciesPartitionedMap` from the Parser output, to publish the schemas